The World Class Swimming Programme operate two Performance Centres, one at the University of Bath and one at

 - The normal minimum National Centre (NC) entry age for an athlete is 18.
-Applications from those under 18 will be considered and accepted subject to their intended start date, and further discussion around duty of care and education plans.
+Applications from those under 18 will only be considered and accepted subject to their intended start date, and further discussion around duty of care and education plans.

-- Places at NCs are for those athletes who have the greatest potential for podium success at Tokyo 2020 and the Paris 2024 Games are priorities for places at the National Centres, and in particular athletes with a performance profile that shows genuine senior medal potential, and demonstrate a capability of bridging the gap from their current performance status to World and/or Olympic podium success.
+- Places at NCs are for those athletes who have the greatest potential for podium success at the Tokyo 2020 and the Paris 2024 Games are priorities for places at the National Centres, and in particular athletes with a performance profile that shows genuine senior medal potential, and demonstrate a capability of bridging the gap from their current performance status to World and/or Olympic podium success.
 Places may on occasion also be awarded to athletes who perform a specific role for the training group to add value to the overall training environment.

 - On receipt, your enquiry will be considered by the British Swimming NC selection panel.
 They will look at the responses to the questions asked, and your overall performance history.
 Applicants may then be asked to complete the British Swimming AIMs survey.
-Our aim is to notify eligible applicants within two weeks of the end of the application window whether or not their application has been taken to the next stage.
+Our aim is to notify successful applicants within two weeks of the end of the application window whether or not their application has been taken to the next stage.

 - Successful applicants will ordinarily be invited for a formal trial at the NC as the next stage of the process.
 This normally lasts for a week and is an opportunity for the centre staff to assess an applicant’s fit within the centre, and for the applicant to experience life as a NC athlete.
 Following a review of the trial a decision will be made on whether to offer a place.